TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/ecap_apwm_phase_shift.md

 Shown below is a sample output when the application is run,

 \code
-ECAP APWM Mode Test Started ...
+ECAP APWM Phase Shift Test Started ...
-ECAP APWM Test Passed!!
+ECAP APWM Phase Shift Test Passed!!
 All tests have passed!!
 \endcode